 - The location and approval of any new fixed improvements: The local council regulations may control the construction and location of new improvements on the property.
 The best way to handle this is to have a preliminary meeting with the council planning officers to discuss and identify any impositions or requirements of new construction on the site.
 It will be necessary for building and development applications to be lodged in accordance with the planning regulations in your area.
 All of this takes time and should be well considered for the impact that it can have on your project.

 - Site improvement requirements: A new property construction will feature a number of construction strategies and improvement placements.
-These will be warehouse requirements and placement, office requirements and placement, car park requirements and placement, goods and materials storage, landscaping, vehicle movement, security of the site, and environmental integration and protection.
+These will typically be warehouse requirements and placement, office requirements and placement, car park requirements and placement, goods and materials storage, landscaping, vehicle movement, security of the site, and environmental integration and protection.
 It is best to review these matters with the future property occupant to get a clear indication of the way that these things must work for the success of the business.
 There will be a balanced flow between these separate parts of the property which makes the property efficient and successful for the occupant.

 - Legalities: Every property will be impacted by the essential legal elements of occupation and construction.
-These will commonly be the construction approvals, development approvals, established ownership title, impact of any encumbrances on the site, property zoning, the current building codes, any necessary contract documentation, any necessary lease documentation, construction agreements, finance, heritage matters, and environmental impact statements.
-Given that these matters are complex and specialized, is wise to involve the assistance of solicitors to assist you, the client, and the end user of the property with appropriate and legal terms of agreement.
+These will commonly be the construction approvals, development approvals, established ownership title, the impact of any encumbrances on the site, property zoning, the current building codes, any necessary contract documentation, any necessary lease documentation, construction agreements, finance, heritage matters, and environmental impact statements.
+Given that these matters are complex and specialized, is wise to involve the assistance of property solicitors to assist you, the client, and the end user of the property with appropriate and legal terms of an agreement.